 The resources below contain valuable information on seeking out, evaluating, and connecting to firms outside the "Biglaw" world.

 Georgetown-sponsored Recruiting Programs

-- OCS Small and Mid-Size Firms List (firms listed by geographic region)
+- OCS Small and Mid-Size Firms List

 - Martindale-Hubbell Directory